amamitpandey/spring_tuts/Spring_questions.md

 What is Model 2 architecture?
 What is Model 2 Front Controller architecture?
 Can you show an example controller method in Spring MVC?
-Can you explain a simple flow in Spring MVC?
 What is a ViewResolver?
 What is Model?
 What is ModelAndView?